Traditional and Modern Girl Scouts Cookie Recipes

 - Chocolate syrup

-Right from inception, cookies sales has helped Scouts develop valuable skills while having immense fun in the process, and the fact that their efforts provides needed funds for their local Girl Scout councils and for their troops, it is a thing of pride for the girls that their hard work provides such resources.
+Right from inception, cookies sales has helped Scouts develop valuable skills while having immense fun in the process, and the fact that their efforts provide needed funds for their local Girl Scouts councils and for their troops, it is a thing of pride for the girls that their hard work provides such resources.